joaquimgomez/joaquimgomez/README.md

 - 🔭 Currently I'm looking for an internship / junior position
 - ⚙️ I use daily: `.py`, `.js` & `.cpp`
-- 💻 Ecosystem: I am an Apple fanboy and I can't help it.
-Linux is an alternative.
-If you use Windows, I just should suggest you a change
 - 🌱 I’m currently learning as much as possible about AI and Data
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: My friends say I'm half productivity and half sleep 💻😴